bandirevanth/mastering-ai/README.md

 encoder.fit(input_labels)
 ```

-Following would be the output after running the above Python code:
+The following would be the output after running the above Python code:

 ```
 LabelEncoder()
 ```

-**Step 4 - Checking the performance by encoding random order list**
+**Step 4 - Checking the performance by encoding a random order list**
-This step can be used to check the performance by encoding the random ordered list.
-Following Python code can be written to do the same:
+This step can be used to check the performance by encoding the randomly ordered list.
+The following Python code can be written to do the same:

 ```
 # encoding a set of labels